Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 > when setting new elements with vec[i]=  (as in line 6), len doesn't change.
 If you need len, only use push_back
 > ?? until now (2023 Sep 19) there is no bounds checking

-Copying a DynamicVector (line 7) will result in a shallow copy. vec2 will be a pointer to the same location in memory (schema ??).
+Copying a List (line 7) will result in a shallow copy. vec2 will be a pointer to the same location in memory (schema ??).
 If we modify vec, then vec2 will also be updated.

 Use a deep copy (line 8) to copy all the data to a different location in memory so it's independent from the original.
 Modifying the original then won't effect the new copy.